 The President’s Administrative Fellows Program is a year-long program that exposes recent Vassar graduates to roles in higher education administration.
 At the end of the Fellowship, Administrative Fellows will have both a broad understanding of how institutions of higher education function and a deep understanding of the area in which they are placed.
 The Administrative Fellows Program will prepare students to take on leadership roles at Vassar, other institutions of higher education, and organizations in other sectors.

-Administrative Fellows are full-time paid employees and are placed in a variety of offices across the college.
+Administrative Fellows are full-time paid employees and are placed in a variety of offices across the College.
 Administrative Fellows are placed in offices that are overseen by individuals in senior leadership roles at Vassar.
 Over the course of their fellowship year, Administrative Fellows will engage in activities ranging from the management of administrative tasks to strategic program development and implementation.
 As part of the program, Administrative Fellows will be members of a cohort and will have exposure to a number of different professional development opportunities.
-These opportunities include lunchtime conversations with the President, Dean of the College, Secretary and Chair of the Board of Trustees, Vice President of Alumnae/i Affairs and Development, Vice President of Communications, and other individuals in leadership roles at the college; one-on-one alumnae/i mentoring between Administrative Fellows and alumnae/i whose current careers align with the Administrative Fellows’ placement or future career goals; and specialized professional development sessions focused on benefits and retirement, financial planning, and navigating career changes.
+These opportunities include lunchtime conversations with the President, Dean of the College, Secretary and Chair of the Board of Trustees, Vice President of Advancement, Vice President of Communications, and other individuals in leadership roles at the college; one-on-one alum mentoring between Administrative Fellows and alums whose current careers align with the Administrative Fellows’ placement or future career goals; and specialized professional development sessions focused on benefits and retirement, financial planning, and navigating career changes.

 The Administrative Fellows Program is a unique opportunity for recent graduates to add to their Vassar experience and prepare for a meaningful career in higher education or other sectors in which a deep understanding of issues in higher education can be helpful.
 See below for more information on this year’s placements and information on how to apply.

-If you are interested in applying to the President’s Administrative Fellows Program, please send a cover letter and resume to email@example.com by Sunday, April 4th, 2021 at 5:00pm EST. If you are interested in being considered for more than one Administrative Fellow role, please note that in your cover letter and indicate how you would rank the roles in which you are interested.
+If you are interested in applying to the President’s Administrative Fellows Program, please send us a cover letter and resume by Sunday, January 28th at 5:00 p.m.
+EST. If you are interested in being considered for more than one Administrative Fellow role, please note that in your cover letter and indicate how you would rank the roles in which you are interested.

-If you have any questions about the Administrative Fellows Program overall, please contact Wesley Dixon at firstname.lastname@example.org.
+If you have any questions about the Administrative Fellows Program overall, please contact Wesley Dixon.